AMWA-TV/info-004/docs/Example HOWTO.md

             2419200     ; Expire
              604800 )   ; Negative Cache TTL

 ;Then we define our DNS servers for this zone.
-End-points should be configured with one or both of these DNS server
+End-points should be configured with one or both of these DNS servers.

 ; DNS servers
         IN      NS      dns1.example.com.